cosmic-explore/cardamom/readme.md

 -   show when other player's commands are submitted and when the user's have cleared
 -   show when game is over
 -   play out turns in real time before showing final result
--   let user replay the current turn
+-   let user rewatch the current turn
 -   real account authentication
 -   see open games
 -   everything else